 Director, either by cell phone (410-913-1726), office phone (410-764-4716), or email.

 Each year the APTA Maryland is asked by the Governor’s Appointment Office (GAO) to nominate APTA Members who are diverse, energetic, enthusiastic, and who can meet the time commitment required.

-The Maryland Department of Health is requesting that the APTA of Maryland submit a list of nominees by March 1 of each year.
+The Maryland Department of Health requests that the APTA Maryland submit a list of nominees by March 1 of each year.
 The 2022 nomination process is closed.
 The 2023 nomination process opens June 1, 2022.